43 Wolf Creek Cave Falls

 from below Wolf Creek Falls

-Okay…back to business, now on the east bank of Wolf Creek is the main trail on another old road.
-We follow the road south and soon cross Wolf Creek, and then less than a hundred yards further is Cove Branch.
+Now on the east bank of Wolf Creek is the main trail.
+We follow the road south and soon cross Wolf Creek, then less than a hundred yards further is Cove Branch.
 The road crosses here, but we leave the trail and follow upstream along the edge of the narrow bank of Cove Branch on a volunteer trail.
-It’s a little rough through here but in only about 75 yards the trail improves and backs off away from the ledge.
+In about 75 yards the trail improves and backs off away from the ledge and soon arrives at amazing Underground Falls.
+This underground waterfall is at the bottom of a small sinkhole.
+The underground stream enters the sinkhole then drops twisting downward and disappears.
+All very unique and impressive, but watch out, one misstep here could result in a quick drowning and trapped in an underground wet grave…yeah, be careful.

 Wolf Creek Cave Falls